tombreton/tombreton.github.io/tutorials/github-readme-tutorial.md

 ## Troubleshooting

-If your README doesn't show on your profile, check that the repository name matches your username exactly.
+1. If your README doesn't show on your profile, check that the repository name matches your username exactly.

-Ensure the repository is set to **Public**, not **Private**.
+2. Ensure the repository is set to **Public**, not **Private**.

 ## Get Creative

-Your README is your chance to shine!
+Your README is your chance to shine.
 Get creative and share your new README with friends or on social media.